1959582_10203081198489244_274663726_n.jpg

 Burning bridges

 Recently I read about a sub-genre of folk rock – ‘characterised by jangly guitar, melodies, harmonies, and lyrics clearly delineated into verse and chorus’ – and termed Jangle pop.
-I resisted an urge to shout something rude across the empty room: how could the Byrds, R.E.M. and the Smiths share the same tag?
+I resisted an urge to shout something rude across the empty room: how could the Byrds, R.E.M. and the Smiths share the same music tag?
 Ah, but things were so straightforward then; they’re much more muddled now.

 Oh California; barely getting much of a mention these days, following intervening events best left unsaid, but events that will likely prevent me from ever returning to the US.
 Dreams shattered into pieces; burnt to a crisp; and finally scuppered by my refusal to patronise a country led by a megalomaniac –– elected, unbelievably, a second time around –– and aligned with an equally unpalatable mega-rich-egotist-weirdo.
 We used to call such people bigheads where I come from: but that’s nowhere near rude enough now.
+Rumour has it the bromance is over in any case: thank all your gods out there.

 Are wildfires becoming more frequent and intense in a warming world?
 Perhaps we hear more about them than previously.
 Recurring fire weakens native plant species so they are easily replaced by robust invaders that ignite easily and smoulder longer, creating a cycle of escalating risk and destruction.

-In the meantime, enjoy the natural world whenever you can, especially wildflower carpets, forest glades, mountain peaks, crashing waves, birdsong… especially birdsong.
-There’ll always be something else to think about if you don’t want to confront the big scary issues of our rapidly warming home, but the sooner we do, the more confident we’ll be to act rather than panic.
-I read the other day of concern that most people are unprepared for any kind of catastrophe.
+You’ll always find something else to occupy your mind if you don’t want to confront the big scary prospects on our rapidly warming home, but the sooner we do, the more confident we’ll be to act and less likely to panic.
+I read the other day of concerns that most people are unprepared for any kind of catastrophe.
 Have you got a plan for survival?
+Are all family members aware of the plan and cognisant of their roles within it?

-If you had to choose or die...
+If you had to choose...

-If you had to choose or die...
+If you had to choose...